Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

      - 200
      - The service did not find any data for the specified date range and other filters (if any).

        Note: If the usage for a requested month has not been processed yet, use Exception 3031 for that month.
 If usage for a requested month is no longer available, use Exception 3032 for that month.
+Exception 3030 MUST NOT be used in these cases.

-       Note: Delivering Exception 3030 will prevent COUNTER API clients from attempting to harvest the report again at a later time.
+       Note: Delivering Exception 3030 instead of 3031 will prevent COUNTER API clients from attempting to harvest the report again at a later time.
 This can lead to under-reporting of usage metrics.

    * - Usage Not Ready for Requested Dates
      - 3031
      - 200
-     - The service has not yet processed the usage for one or more of the requested months, but data is available for some of the requested months.
-Where data is available, that data should be returned.
+     - The service has not yet processed the usage for one or more of the requested months.
+Where data is available for one or more of the requested months, that data should be returned.
 The Exception should include the months not processed in the additional Data element.

         Note: This is the appropriate code to use when transitioning between Releases of the Code of Practice, and reports for the old Release are no longer available.
 For example, when transitioning to Release 5.1 and Release 5 reports are no longer available.